Xorlent/1-Gang-Waveshare-ESP32-Touch/README.md

 - 0.20mm layer height
 - All componets should be printed with tabs facing up
 - Supports are needed only to print the back box and top bezel
-- Pause the print when the magnet column walls are finished but before the top chamfer (should be around layer 39)
+- Pause the print when the magnet column walls are finished but before the top chamfer (should be somewhere around layer 40 for both the mount and bottom bezel)
   - Once paused, install the magnets, ensuring correct polarity so the bottom bezel will fasten properly, then resume the print

 ## Using the Mount